-Your iPhone Has a Hidden Mouse on the Keyboard | Reader's Digest
+What?!
+The iPhone Keyboard Has Had a Mouse This Whole Time

 You can also select groups of text with this feature for bulkier editing.
 First, make sure the trackpad is activated.
 Then ease the pressure your finger is applying to the screen without letting go, and press again firmly to activate the highlighter and move your finger to select what you want to edit.

-This new feature definitely takes some getting used to, as it is incredibly responsive to how much pressure you apply and much faster and more accurate than the old “tapping” methods.
-But once you get the hang of the iPhone’s handy new editing tool, you’ll be typing away all day with ease.
+This feature definitely takes some getting used to, as it is incredibly responsive to how much pressure you apply and much faster and more accurate than the old “tapping” methods.
+But once you get the hang of the iPhone’s handy editing tool, you’ll be typing away all day with ease.
+Think this feature is great?
+Then prepare to have your mind blown with these 17 other hidden iPhone hacks you never knew about.

-Find out other ways to make dealing with your phone a little easier, including enhancing your battery life, freeing up storage space, and the best apps to keep you organized and productive.